• Title: Compact Operators

 328 00:08:29,940 –> 00:08:31,910 the integral and get an inequality

-329 00:08:31,920 –> 00:08:32,308 out.
+329 00:08:31,920 –> 00:08:32,308 out

-330 00:08:32,820 –> 00:08:34,308 And with this, we are almost
+330 00:08:32,820 –> 00:08:34,308 and with this, we are almost

-331 00:08:34,320 –> 00:08:35,840 finished because the last
+331 00:08:34,320 –> 00:08:35,840 finished, because the last

 332 00:08:35,849 –> 00:08:37,590 part here is less or

-333 00:08:37,599 –> 00:08:38,849 equal than the supreme norm
+333 00:08:37,599 –> 00:08:38,849 equal than the supremum norm

-334 00:08:38,859 –> 00:08:39,229 of F.
+334 00:08:38,859 –> 00:08:39,229 of f

-335 00:08:39,969 –> 00:08:41,260 And this is by assumption
+335 00:08:39,969 –> 00:08:41,260 and this is by assumption

-336 00:08:41,270 –> 00:08:43,028 just one, this
+336 00:08:41,270 –> 00:08:43,028 just one.
+This

 337 00:08:43,039 –> 00:08:44,239 means that we don’t need

-338 00:08:44,249 –> 00:08:45,708 the outer supreme anymore
+338 00:08:44,249 –> 00:08:45,708 the outer supremum anymore

 339 00:08:45,778 –> 00:08:47,179 and can just write down